Serpentine Tumbled Stones media thumbnails

 Hardness 2.5-5.5 Mohs depending on the predominant variety — in antigorite areas (harder) greater resistance; in lizardite or chrysotile areas, more delicate

-Origin Main deposits: India, China, South Africa, Italy (Val d'Aosta); wholesale lapidary market
+Origin Main deposits: India, China, South Africa, Italy (Val d'Aosta); lapidary wholesale market

 Treatment Untreated.
 The green color comes from the native chemical composition (Mg and Fe in the phyllosilicate lattice)

-Type of piece Unique veins and color proportion per tumbled stone; shipped by intuitive selection within the size range
+Piece type Unique veins and color proportion per tumbled stone; shipped by intuitive selection within the size range

-What this format is good for
+What this Format is Good For

 • Wire wrap — variable hardness requires fine gauge (0.6-0.8 mm) and avoiding concentrated pressure on softer areas; the 22-31 mm size provides good margin for pendants and earrings